quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Guidelines for event definition documents {#guidelines}

 This document only defines the main schema for the qlog format.
-This is intended to be used together with specific, per-protocol event definitions that specify the name (category + type) and data needed for each individual event.
-This is with the intent to allow the qlog main schema to be easily re-used for several protocols.
-Examples include the QUIC event definitions {{QLOG-QUIC}} and HTTP/3 and QPACK event definitions {{QLOG-H3}}.
+This is intended to be used together with additional schema, which can provide additional event definitions that can target specific protocols, protocol extensions, use cases, etc. Examples include the QUIC event definitions {{QLOG-QUIC}} and HTTP/3 and QPACK event definitions {{QLOG-H3}}.

+Events specify the name (category + type) and data needed for each individual event.

 This section defines some basic annotations and concepts the creators of event definition documents SHOULD follow to ensure a measure of consistency, making it easier for qlog implementers to extrapolate from one protocol to another.

+## Additional schema naming and registration requirements {#additional-schema-requirements}

+Each additional schema is named by a URI.
+That URI MUST be absolute; it precisely identifies the format and meaning of the schema.
+If the resource or document defines several schema, then the URI MUST identify the actual schema in use, e.g., using a fragment or query identifier (characters after a "#" or "?" in the URI).
+For extensions defined in RFCs, the URI used SHOULD be a URN starting with "urn:ietf:params:qlog:" followed by a registered, descriptive name.

+TODO: registration policy

 ## Event design guidelines